guide

 Performance reviews are essential: Reviews help you gauge employee productivity, find areas where they could improve, and even revamp workflows for the whole organization.

-Businesses benefit from employee evaluations: Clearly-defined performance criteria can help managers spot potential problems with company policies, procedures, or management strategies.
+Businesses benefit from employee evaluations: Clearly defined performance criteria can help managers spot potential problems with company policies, procedures, or management strategies.

 Trust and transparency are critical: Approaching employee reviews with an open line of communication is the best way to improve employee experience, satisfaction, and productivity.